Saathy-AI/saathy/README.md

 ---

-**Note**: This is an early-stage project.
-The foundation infrastructure is complete and production-ready, but core AI features are still in development.
+**Note**: This project is actively developed with a focus on production-ready infrastructure and extensible architecture for building AI-powered applications.